zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 This method stops recording on the client.

-Call this method before calling `LeaveChannel`, otherwise the recording automatically stops when the `LeaveChannel` method is called.
+Call this method before calling the `LeaveChannel` method.
+Otherwise, the recording automatically stops when you call the `LeaveChannel` method.

 <table>
 <colgroup>